-2020 has thrown a massive curveball at us in the form of a pandemic.
-The world is cooped up indoors, and quarantines are the new normal.
-However, in the midst of the coronavirus outbreak, there is something we have in spaces – time!
+The past year had a massive curveball thrown at us in the form of a pandemic.
+The world cooped up indoors, and quarantine became the new normal.

 Benefits of starting your own tech blog